An expansive vocabulary allows one to communicate more precisely and effectively as well as helps to understand what we are reading.

 Specific Word Instruction

 A Semantic Feature Analysis applies a grid format rather than a map.
-Semantic feature analysis reinforces vocabulary concepts by categorization.
+Semantic feature analysis reinforces vocabulary strategies by categorization.
 Students can examine the similarities and differences in relationships.
 A teacher would select a category for the vocabulary grid.
 Down the left side of the grid, category types would be listed.
 Across the top of the grid, features would be listed.
 Through teacher-directed discussion with the students, a plus or minus can be placed in each area of the grid.

 Word Learning Strategies